max-kay/bachelor_thesis/report/main.typ

 Thus, we can assign a coordinate triple to a point $P$ based on the position vector $arrow(O P)$.
 Note that to specify a basis for an affine space, a basis for the associated vector space and an origin need to be specified.

-In the context of crystallography points are usually refered to as positions.
+In the context of crystallography, points are usually referred to as positions.
 This is reflected in the following section and the naming of types in the program.

 A general linear transformation of a point $X$ can then be described by a linear transformation of the position vector plus a translation.